locvx1234/Linux-Tutorial/file_search.md

 /var/log/anaconda/anaconda.packaging.log
 /var/log/anaconda/anaconda.storage.log
 ```
 When no arguments are given, ``find`` lists all files in the current directory and all of its subdirectories.
-Commonly used options to shorten the list include -name option, -iname, and -type which will restrict the results to files of a certain specified type, such as d for directory, l for symbolic link or f for a regular file, etc.

 Searching for files and directories named "gcc":
 ```